Saturn-Chao-He/Sentiment-Analysis/README.md

 ## Cite
 If this project is useful in your research, please cite:
-> Chao He and Da Hu.
-Social Network Sentiment Analysis for Natural Disaster Response.
+> C. He and D. "Hu.
+Social Network Sentiment Analysis for Natural Disaster Response", in ASCE.